 Day 1: Explore Lagos & Its Beaches

-Our morning started off with an amazing breakfast at our B&B. So many mini pastel de natas.
-And then it was off to explore the beaches of Lagos.
+After fueling up, it was off to explore the beaches of Lagos.
 Well, that’s not entirely true.
 There was only one beach in Lagos that I had to see: Praia do Camilo.

 After a couple of hours on the beach, it was time to head into town.
 Sangria at an open air cafe, music on every corner (though there was a beat box guy that, I’m sorry to say, we tried to avoid), octopus for dinner, and finally a stop at three of Lagos’s bars: Sky Bar, Taberna de Lagos, & Bon Vivant.